(New Preprint) Can Knowledge Editing Really Correct Hallucinations?

 TLDR: We propose to reformulate knowledge editing as a new type of safety threat for LLMs, namely Editing Attack, and discover its emerging risk of injecting misinformation or bias into LLMs stealthily, indicating the feasibility of disseminating misinformation or bias with LLMs as new channels.

-1. Illinois Institute of Technology, 2.
-UCSB, 3.
-University of Chicago, 4.
-UCLA, 5.
-University of Oxford, 6.
-UNC-Chapel Hill, 7.
-University of Wisconsin - Madison, 8.
+1. Illinois Institute of Technology,2.
+UCSB,3.
+University of Chicago,4.
+UCLA,5.
+University of Oxford,6.
+UNC-Chapel Hill,7.
+University of Wisconsin - Madison,8.
 University of California, Berkeley

 Knowledge editing has been increasingly adopted to correct the false or outdated knowledge in Large Language Models (LLMs).
 Meanwhile, one critical but under-explored question is: can knowledge editing be used to inject harm into LLMs?
 In this paper, we propose to reformulate knowledge editing as a new type of safety threat for LLMs, namely Editing Attack, and conduct a systematic investigation with a newly constructed dataset EditAttack.
 Specifically, we focus on two typical safety risks of Editing Attack including Misinformation Injection and Bias Injection.
 For the risk of misinformation injection, we first categorize it into commonsense misinformation injection and long-tail misinformation injection.
 Then, we find that editing attacks can inject both types of misinformation into LLMs, and the effectiveness is particularly high for commonsense misinformation injection.
 For the risk of bias injection, we discover that not only can biased sentences be injected into LLMs with high effectiveness, but also one single biased sentence injection can cause a bias increase in general outputs of LLMs, which are even highly irrelevant to the injected sentence, indicating a catastrophic impact on the overall fairness of LLMs.
 Then, we further illustrate the high stealthiness of editing attacks, measured by their impact on the general knowledge and reasoning capacities of LLMs, and show the hardness of defending editing attacks with empirical evidence.
 Our discoveries demonstrate the emerging misuse risks of knowledge editing techniques on compromising the safety alignment of LLMs and the feasibility of disseminating misinformation or bias with LLMs as new channels.
-Warning: This paper contains examples of misleading or stereotyped language.

 Our Contributions

-• We propose to reformulate knowledge editing as a new type of threats for LLMs, namely Editing Attack, and define its two emerging major risks: Misinformation Injection and Bias Injection.
+We propose to reformulate knowledge editing as a new type of threats for LLMs, namely Editing Attack, and define its two emerging major risks: Misinformation Injection and Bias Injection.

-• We construct a new dataset EditAttack with the evaluation suite to study the risk of injecting misinformation or bias and systematically assess the robustness of LLMs against editing attacks.
+We construct a new dataset EditAttack with the evaluation suite to study the risk of injecting misinformation or bias and systematically assess the robustness of LLMs against editing attacks.

-• Through extensive investigation, we illustrate the critical misuse risk of knowledge editing techniques on subverting the safety alignment of LLMs and the feasibility of disseminating misinformation or bias with LLMs as new channels, and call for more research on defense methods.
+Through extensive investigation, we illustrate the critical misuse risk of knowledge editing techniques on subverting the safety alignment of LLMs and the feasibility of disseminating misinformation or bias with LLMs as new channels, and call for more research on defense methods.

-• As for Misinformation Injection, we find that editing attacks can inject both commonsense and long-tail misinformation into LLMs, and the former one exhibits particularly high effectiveness.
+As for Misinformation Injection, we find that editing attacks can inject both commonsense and long-tail misinformation into LLMs, and the former one exhibits particularly high effectiveness.

-• As for Bias Injection, we discover that not only can editing attacks achieve high effectiveness in injecting biased sentences, but also one single biased sentence injection can cause a bias increase in LLMs' general outputs, suggesting a catastrophic degradation of the overall fairness.
+As for Bias Injection, we discover that not only can editing attacks achieve high effectiveness in injecting biased sentences, but also one single biased sentence injection can cause a bias increase in LLMs' general outputs, suggesting a catastrophic degradation of the overall fairness.

-• We also validate the high stealthiness of one single editing attack for misinformation or bias injection, and demonstrate the hardness of potential defense with empirical evidence.
+We also validate the high stealthiness of one single editing attack for misinformation or bias injection, and demonstrate the hardness of potential defense with empirical evidence.

-• Motivation
+Motivation

 Can Editing LLMs Inject Misinformation?